-22. (1) Subsection 22(1) provides that a recognized trade repository must establish policies and procedures to ensure the safety and confidentiality of derivatives data to be reported to it under the Regulation.
-The policies must include limitations on access to confidential trade repository data and standards to safeguard against persons affiliated with the recognized trade repository from using trade repository data for their personal benefit or the benefit of others.

-(2) Subsection 22(2) prohibits a recognized trade repository from utilizing reported derivatives data that is not required to be publicly disclosed for commercial or business purposes under section 39, without the written consent of the counterparties who supplied the derivatives data.
-The purpose of this provision is to ensure that participants of the recognized trade repository have some measure of control over their derivatives data.
+- 22. (1) Subsection 22(1) provides that a recognized trade repository must establish policies and procedures to ensure the safety, privacy and confidentiality of derivatives data to be reported to it under the Regulation.
+The policies must include limitations on access to confidential trade repository data and safeguards to protect against persons affiliated with the recognized trade repository from using trade repository data for their personal benefit or the benefit of others. - (2) Subsection 22(2) prohibits a recognized trade repository from releasing reported derivatives data, for a commercial or business purpose, that is not required to be publicly disclosed under section 39 without the express written consent of the counterparties to the transaction or transactions to which the derivatives data relates.
+The purpose of this provision is to ensure that users of the recognized trade repository have some measure of control over their derivatives data.